-The passive voice is appropriate when the subject is unknown or less important than the object.
+Sometimes the passive voice is appropriate when the subject is unknown or less important than the object.
 Let's say I'm a 1960s journalist reporting on the assassination of President John F. Kennedy.
 My first headline might say Three Gunshots Fired at JFK.
 It's passive, but perhaps I don't yet have the shooter's name.
 Even if I did, the president is arguably more important.
 By the same principle, JFK Pronounced Dead would be better than Dr. Clark Pronounces JFK Dead.

 In years past, studies have used this form of the passive voice to describe methods: Pairs of five-year-olds were observed.
-However, many style guides now permit and even encourage authors to refer to themselves as I or We: We observed pairs of five-year-olds or From the data I have concluded . . .
+However, APA Style now permits and even encourages authors to refer to themselves as I or We: We observed pairs of five-year-olds or From the data I have concluded . . .